 About this Program

-Our students have a 97% pass rate when taking the board exam.
+Our students have a 97% pass rate when taking the DXA certification board exam.
 Help others maintain their strength through screenings that promote better bone health.

-This 2-day course is a comprehensive review of the role of bone densitometry for technologists and other health professionals in osteoporosis diagnosis and treatment.
-Rather than teaching yourself, you'll go through the course material with a DXA expert.
-The course covers the technology, clinical applications, interpretation of results, clinical procedures, handling of problem cases, safety, quality assurance, bone health, and the establishment and operation of a bone densitometry service in adherence with the American Registry of Radiologic Technologists (ARRT®) bone densitometry educational standards, as well as bone densitometry certification exam requirements.
+The course covers the technology, clinical applications, interpretation of medical imaging results, clinical procedures, body composition, handling of problem cases, radiation safety, quality assurance, bone health, and the establishment and operation of a bone densitometry service in adherence with the American Registry of Radiologic Technologists (ARRT®) bone densitometry educational standards, as well as bone densitometry certification exam requirements.
+If earning your DXA certification would boost your career, consider the benefits of completing this program as your next step toward your goal.

-This course is appropriate for anyone wanting to learn about bone densitometry including technologists, physicians, managers and allied health personnel.
+This course is appropriate for anyone wanting to learn about bone densitometry including technologists, physicians, managers and allied health personnel interested in becoming a Certified Bone Densitometry Technologists (CBDT®).
 It would also be useful for individuals from companies offering products related to bone densitometry or those setting up, managing or operating a bone densitometry service.

 NEW FOR 2025!
 Two Learning Formats to Meet Your Needs: